 Results vary drastically from person to person, but many people lose an average of 1-4 pounds per week while taking this medication.

 Aim for 75 minutes per week of vigorous aerobic activity (e.g. running, swimming, etc.) or 150 minutes per week of moderate aerobic activity (e.g. walking, biking, etc.).
-This comes down to about 25 minutes 3x per week of exercises like running OR 30 minutes 5x per week of exercises like walking.
+This equals about 25 minutes, 3 times a week of exercises like running OR 30 minutes, 5 times a week of exercises like walking.

 Boost your weight loss with the following tips:

-Want to see real success stories from actual people?
-Our Success Stories section features past & present phentermine users’ motivational pictures and stories!
-They talk about their motivations, challenges, victories and accomplishments to inspire and prepare you for your weight loss journey!
+Our phentermine results page features past & present phentermine users’ motivational pictures and stories!
+They talk about their motivations, challenges, victories, and accomplishments in order to inspire and prepare you for your weight loss journey!

 Here are two inspiring success stories:

-Peers play an especially important role in helping us stay motivated and accountable.
-A study from University of Pittsburgh School of Medicine found that individuals who embark on a weight loss journey with friends or family are significantly more likely to achieve and maintain their goal weight .
+Your peers also play an especially important role in helping you stay motivated and accountable.
+A 2016 study found that individuals who embark on a weight loss journey with friends or family are significantly more likely to achieve and maintain their goal weight .

 Grupo Oficial de Apoyo de la Fentermina is our official Facebook support group in Spanish.
 Each day, more than 5,000 real phentermine users from all over the world log-in to ask questions, share practical advice and support each other in their weight loss journeys!